 Live updates: follow the latest news on Russia-Ukraine

-The UAE on Sunday sent a plane carrying 30 tonnes of emergency medical supplies for Ukrainian civilians in need.
+The UAE has sent a plane carrying 30 tonnes of emergency medical supplies for needy civilians in Ukraine.

-On March 7, the UAE sent another plane with 30 tonnes of aid to Ukraine.
-A few days before that, the Emirates announced that it would provide relief aid to affected civilians worth $5 million, in response to an urgent appeal by the UN.
+On March 2, the UAE said it would provide relief aid to affected civilians in Ukraine worth $5 million, in response to an urgent appeal by the United Nations.